CZ-NIC/knot/doc/reference.rst

 A template is a shareable zone setting which can be used for configuration of many zones in one place.
-A special default template (with the *default* identifier) can be used for general querying configuration or as an implicit configuration if a zone doesn't have another template specified.
+A special default template (with the *default* identifier) can be used for global querying configuration or as an implicit configuration if a zone doesn't have another template specified.

 ::

  template:
    - id: STR
+     global-module: STR/STR ...
      # All zone options (excluding 'template' item)

 .. _template_id: